Impax Asset Management Advances Share Buyback Program - TipRanks.com

 More about Impax Asset Management

-Impax Asset Management Group plc operates in the financial services industry, focusing on asset management.
-The company is known for its investment strategies that emphasize sustainability and environmental impact, catering to a market interested in responsible and sustainable investing.
+Impax Asset Management Group plc operates in the financial services industry, focusing on sustainable investment strategies.
+The company offers asset management services with a commitment to environmental, social, and governance (ESG) criteria, targeting clients interested in responsible investing.

 Technical Sentiment Signal: Sell